Council Tax Reduction - how to apply

 Where to apply for Council Tax Reduction

-You can find out which local authority deals with your CTR application using the postcode of the property on the GOV.UK website at www.gov.uk.
+You can find out which local authority deals with your CTR application using the postcode of the property on the GOV.UK website.
 There is a link to a 'postcode finder' on that page.
-The Scottish Government website has a map of local authority areas with links to the relevant local authority at www.gov.scot.
+The COSLA website lists each local authority area with link to that local authority.

 Evidence to support your application